subhransu121/demo/vpc-doc.md

 1. Choose **Add IPv4 CIDR**, and enter the CIDR block to add; for example, `10.2.0.0/16`\.
 Choose the tick icon\.

 1. Choose **Close**\.
+ After you've associated a CIDR block, the status goes to `associating`\.
+The CIDR block is ready to use when it's in the `associated`     state\.